konfuzio-ai/konfuzio-sdk/docs/sdk/sdk_quickstart/index.md

 Here are the some of properties and methods of the Project you might need when working with the SDK:
 - `project.documents` – training Documents within the Project;
 - `project.test_documents` – test Documents within the Project;
-- `project._documents` – all the Documents available within the Project;
 - `project.get_category_by_id(YOUR_CATEGORY_ID).documents()` – Documents filtered by a Category of your choice;
 - `project.get_document_by_id(YOUR_DOCUMENT_ID)` – access a particular Document from the Project if you know its ID.